dksparks/udacity-aws-warehouse/README.md

 It uses `SELECT DISTINCT` to ensure that each time is represented only once.

-To do so, it first creates a temporary table named `temporary_start_time`.
-This table simply selects all distinct values of the appropriately converted timestamps from the `staging_events` table.
-This lone column in the temporary table is named `start_time`.
+The `ts` column of the `staging_events` table must be converted before it can be inserted as the value of `start_time`.
+Since `ts` is measured in milliseconds since the epoch, it must first be divided by 1000, and the resulting number of seconds is added to the epoch to obtain the final result.

-The main part of the query then inserts values into the `time` table that are taken from `start_time` in the temporary table.
-Specifically, `start_time` itself is inserted, as are each of the six time components defined in the `time` table.
-Each component is calculated from `start_time` using the `EXTRACT` function, e.g., `EXTRACT(HOUR FROM start_time)`.
+In addition to `start_time` itself, the six required time components are calculated from `start_time` using the `EXTRACT` function, e.g., `EXTRACT(HOUR FROM start_time)`.